We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

-In January 2011, the software used for cause of death coding was updated from the International Classification of Diseases, Tenth Revision (ICD-10) version 2001.2 to version 2010.
+In January 2011, the software used for cause of death coding was updated from the ICD-10 version 2001.2 to version 2010.
 The main changes in ICD-10 version 2010 are amendments to the modification tables and selection rules.
 Modification tables and selection rules are used to ascertain a causal sequence and consistently assign underlying cause of death from the conditions recorded on the death certificate.
 Overall, the impact of these changes is small although some cause groups are affected more than others.
 For further information, see the results of the bridge coding study.
 There is also another study looking at the impact on stillbirths and neonatal deaths.

 On 1 January 2014, the software used to code cause of death was changed.
 The new IRIS software version 2013 incorporates official updates to ICD-10 that are approved by WHO.
-Further information on IRIS can be found in Section 9.1.
+Further information on IRIS can be found in Section 9: Cause of death coding; subsection: Coding the underlying cause of death.
 A dual coding study looked at the impact on mortality statistics; a further study looked into the impact of the coding changes on stillbirths and neonatal deaths.

 On 1 October 2014, the Presumption of Death Act 2013 came into force in England and Wales.
 This means that an application can be made to the High Court for a declaration that a missing person is presumed to be dead where the person who is missing is thought to have died or has not been known to be alive for a period of at least seven years.

 Changes to the Policing and Crime Act 2017 removed the requirement for a coroner's inquest for every death where Deprivation of Liberty Safeguards (DoLS) were in place.
 Deaths under DoLS that occurred on or before 3 April 2017 should be treated outside the context of state detention and should only be reported to the coroner where one or more other conditions are met.
 This should result in a decrease in the number of inquests for natural deaths.